Not just an replacement, but an improvement!

 The EML PX4 mesh tube is equivalent to the 15 Watt Version of the historic PX4 by OSRAM and MARCONI, apart from the heater current.
 The EML PX4 has higher heater current.
-Since the historical data sheet gives no numerical value for Gm and Rp under normal bias conditions, the values for Gm and Rp were extracted from the historical tube curves.

 We quote from the OSRAM data sheet: 'The PX4 is a Directly Heated Power Triode for the output stage of receivers and amplifiers, where a considerable output power is required with a maximum anode (to Grid) Voltage of 300 Volts.
 For this purpose the tube has exceptionally good characteristics, and is particularly suitable for operating moving coil speakers at large volume without distortion'